 No work, exhibition, or thought comes to fruition alone.
-The Surveying Utopias: A Critical Exploration standing and digital exhibition curated by J. Ashley Foster as well as the “Utopias: Literature, Technology, Archives” graduate seminar and the Special Collections team at Henry Madden Library have a multitude of thanks to give to people and organizations alike for supporting our endeavors.
-The Surveying Utopias digital humanities exhbition was created through collaboration with the Special Collections Research Center, Henry Madden Library, California State University, Fresno throughout the fall 2018 semester.
+The Surveying Utopias: A Critical Exploration standing and digital exhibition curated by J. Ashley Foster as well as the “Utopias: Literature, Technology, Archives” graduate seminar and the Special Collections team at Library at Fresno State have a multitude of thanks to give to people and organizations alike for supporting our endeavors.
+The Surveying Utopias digital humanities exhbition was created through collaboration with the Special Collections Research Center, Library, California State University, Fresno throughout the fall 2018 semester.
 Their Topolobampo Collection provided the basis of this collaboration between the graduate students and Special Collections.
 The Special Collections' staff commitment to this collaborative effort and the support of the Dean of Library Services, Del Hornbuckle is greatly appreciated and duly acknowledged.
 Without them, this project would not have been possible.

 Overwhelming thanks to the students of the “Utopias: Literature, Technology, Archives” graduate seminar, taught in the Department of English, for their contributions to the exhibition, and for their research, scholarship, and collaborative nature through the entire process.
 E. Makaela Bowen, Robert Breuer, Erin L. Chavez, Megan Evans, Angel Garduno, Michaella Gonzalez, Josiah D. Hillner, Leean Lewis-Ramirez, and Isabella Lo, thank you.

-We are deeply indebted to the team at the Special Collections Research Center in the Henry Madden Library for making our vision possible.
+We are deeply indebted to the team at the Special Collections Research Center in the Library for making our vision possible.
 Tammy Lau, Julie Moore, Adam Wallace, and Karina Cardenas have been an essential and integral presence in the “Utopias: Literature, Technology, Archives” course and have guided our creative and critical paths.
 Many thanks also go to the student assistants in Special Collections: Xochitl Cruz, Quang Nguyen, Shields Prestridge, Maya Ramirez, and June Thao.
 A special thanks goes to Julie Moore and Boutsaba Janetvilay for creating our metadata.

 We are also grateful to Dr. Laura Huisinga who contributed her expertise in graphic design to layout our exhibition catalogue, and to The Press at California State University, Fresno and Dr. Honora Chapman for their work on this publication.